 Hometown: Middleton, WI

-Liz Glasser is in her first year of graduate studies at WMU, and is pursuing her Master's in Horn Performance.
-She graduated from Middleton High School in 2007 and received her Bachelor's degree in horn performance from the University of Wisconsin Stevens Point in December of 2011.
+Liz Glasser is in her second year of graduate studies at WMU and is pursuing a Master's degree in Horn Performance.
+She graduated from Middleton (WI) High School in 2007 and received her Bachelor's degree in horn performance from the University of Wisconsin Stevens Point in December of 2011.
 At WMU Liz is playing in the Graduate Wind Quintet, Symphonic Band, and University Symphony Orchestra.
 Liz aspires to perform professionally in a symphony orchestra, and would also like to record music for movies, TV, or games.

 Hometown: Holt, MI

-Nathan Haering is a first year student in the horn studio at Western Michigan University.
-He is currently exploring the beautiful musical opportunities that the College of Fine Arts presents in an attempt to define his area of focus, although he is leaning heavily towards music composition.
-Nathan is currently principal horn in the University Concert Band, a member of KLOrk, the laptop orchestra, a member of the horn choir, and a dedicated member of the marching band and pep band.
-Before coming to WMU, he attended Holt High School, where he arranged music for the marching band, was section leader for the mellophones, received multiple “one” ratings at State solo and ensemble, played in the Mid-Michigan Youth Symphony, attended many honors bands, played a march with the U.S Navy Band, and received the "heart of a champion" award from his high school band director, for being generally filled with love, and having multiple cardboard cut-outs of himself.
+Nathan Haering is a sophomore in the horn studio at Western Michigan University.
+He is currently exploring the beautiful musical opportunities that the College of Fine Arts presents and hopes to join the composition studio.
+Nathan is currently in the University Symphonic band, a member of the horn choir, and a dedicated member of the marching band and pep band.
+He was also previously a member of Klork, the laptop orchestra.
+Before coming to WMU, he attended Holt High School, where he arranged music for the marching band, was section leader for the mellophones, played in the Mid-Michigan Youth Symphony, attended many honors bands, played a march with the U.S Navy Band, and received the "heart of a champion" award from his high school band director, for being generally filled with love, and having multiple cardboard cut-outs of himself.
+This past summer he was employed by Interlochen arts camp as a counselor for intermediate boys.
 He also spent a month overseas in 2010 playing with Blue Lake International and spreading hugs through Europe.
-Over all Nathan feels incredibly blessed to be a part of the horn and school of music family and is thankful for the opportunity to witness and be a part of so many truly phenomenal things, musical or otherwise.
+Overall Nathan feels incredibly blessed to be a part of the horn and school of music family and is thankful for the opportunity to witness and be a part of so many truly phenomenal things, musical or otherwise.

 Thomas KingMajor: Music Therapy